ToonLunk/my-portfolio.github.io/content/posts/washington/index.md

 {{< vs 4 >}}

 ### Mt.
-Rainer National Park
+Rainier National Park

 We ran into some Canada Jays at Mt.
-Rainer National Park.
+Rainier National Park.
 Also known as Camp Robbers, these birds are known for stealing food from campers.
 They are very friendly and will come right up to you.
 They're in the Corvidae family, which includes crows, ravens, magpies, and blue jays.

 {{< img src="/posts/washington/canada_jay.JPG" title="Canada Jay at Mt.
-Rainer National Park." >}}
+Rainier National Park." >}}

 {{< vs 4 >}}